EldricArlo/Oracore/README.md

     ```

     **Option C: Direct Key Mode (Advanced - For Pre-Trusted Keys)**
-    *If Alice has already obtained Bob's public key (`bob.pub`) through a secure, trusted channel, she can encrypt to it directly, bypassing all certificate logic.*
+    *If Alice has already obtained Bob's public key (`bob.pub`) through a secure, trusted channel, she can encrypt to it directly, bypassing all certificate logic. **The tool will show a severe security warning and require explicit user confirmation before proceeding.**
     ```bash
     ./bin/hsc_cli encrypt secret.txt --recipient-pk-file bob.pub --from alice.key
     ```